ROI of CSR

 Your Company - The Center of the Community

 Invite students from local K-12 schools and non-profit organizations to team up with your company to host hands-on volunteer activities at your location(s).
 Nonprofits bring project supplies and verify volunteer hours.
 Your company offers the space, drinks and snacks.
-And, trained employees could co-lead each project - enabling them to hone their public speaking, delegating, risk abatement and project management skills (advanced).
-Students, schools and school systems will consider your company their community ally.
+And, your employees could co-lead each project - enabling them to hone their public speaking, delegating, risk abatement and project management skills.
+Partner schools, school systems, and students and their families will consider your company their ally.

 Employees, Public & Media